-A nuclear test is an examination conducted to check health of the heart.
+A nuclear test is an examination conducted to check the health of the heart.
 To conduct the test, a radioactive substance called tracer is injected into the bloodstream of the person through their vein.
 The tracer then reaches the heart and releases energy.
 Cameras outside the body detect the energy and it is used to take pictures of the heart.

 Nuclear heart scans are used for three main purposes: